Kids can make sunset silhouettes using paint and black construction paper.

 - Take the white piece of paper and using the three different colored paints, start by painting a strip of red at the top of the page, followed by a strip of orange and finally a strip of yellow at the bottom.
 This should be left to dry.

 - Take the black construction paper and draw outlines of any preferred objects.
-Ideas that my students have tried have been boats, houses, people, trees, animals, etc, the list is endless.
+Ideas that my students have tried include boats, houses, people, trees, animals, etc, the list is endless.
 The older the children the more detailed the drawings can be.

 - Cut out the drawings and glue them to the bottom of the picture.
 The result is a classroom full of beautiful sunsets and shadowed images.
 The children seem to love them.